caprosset/useless-advices-generator/README.md

 ## Backlog
 - Filtering advices by category
-- Save my favorite advices in localstorage
+- Save my favorite advices in favorites section (localstorage)
-- Add different fonts and colors
+- Give display options, with different fonts and colors
+- Add right and left arrows to fetch the next or previous advice

 ## Wireframes
 List of pages, and/or link to my sketchs (TBD)